Deploying Gel to Google Cloud

 --trust-tls-cert \

-gcp_instanceYou can now refer to the remote instance using the alias instance on your
+my_gcp_instanceYou can now refer to the remote instance using the alias my_gcp_instance.

-machine called gcp_instance.
-You can use this alias wherever an instance
+Use this alias wherever an instance name is expected:

 $